YOGA TEACHER TRAINING

 Is the course accredited?

 Absolutely.
 Barefoot Body Training is a Registered Yoga School with Yoga Alliance international.
-Our accreditation with Yoga Alliance the Independent Yoga Network are both in progress.

 How many people will I be training with?